-- 1.2.1 The initial projections for the potential budget gap included in this report through to 2026/27 and that these will continue to be updated as additional information becomes available and that work will commence to identify options for how the future budget gap can be bridged. - 1.2.2 The CFO's robustness statement in Appendix 15. - 1.2.3 The very high level of uncertainty relating to the medium-term financial outlook for the Council due to: - National and International economic pressures resulting in an extremely challenging financial outlook for U.K. public services, - Rapidly rising costs including energy, food and interest rates which place pressure on the Council's own budgets - The impact of rising interest rates, the highest rates of inflation for 40 years and a potential economic recession on our residents and businesses resulting in the Council declaring a cost-of-living emergency at full Council on 10 November. - The cost-of-living emergency resulting in escalating demand for many Council services adding to the financial pressures facing the Council. - The Government's one-year provisional local government finance settlement not extending beyond the end of March 2024 - The significant potential changes to the local government finance system which have now been discussed by the

-Government for many years are now unlikely to be introduced before the next general election but remain a major uncertainty, as does the potential impact of Adult Social Care funding reforms which have been delayed until October 2025.

-- 1.2.4 That this high level of uncertainty requires the Council to retain flexibility by limiting new ongoing investments to our highest priorities whilst identifying additional budget savings to ensure a balanced budget for next year and over the medium-term. - 1.2.5 That the considerable level of uncertainty together with local elections due in May 2023, which will result in a new Administration with a new mandate, combine to make it appropriate to set only a one-year detailed budget for 2023/24 within the wider context of this overall MTFS.
+- 1.1 The proposed revised Medium Term Financial Strategy (MTFS) set out in this report for consultation between 6 January 2023 and 5 February 2023. - 1.2 Members are asked to note: - 1.2.1 The very high level of uncertainty relating to the medium-term financial outlook for the Council due to:

+- National and International economic pressures resulting in an extremely challenging financial outlook for U.K. public services - Rapidly rising costs including energy, food and interest rates which place pressure on the Council's own budgets - The impact of rising interest rates, the highest rates of inflation for 40 years and a prolonged anticipated economic recession on our residents and businesses resulting in the Council declaring a cost-of-living emergency at Full Council on 10 November - The cost-of-living emergency resulting in escalating demand for many Council services adding to the financial pressures facing the Council. - The Government's one-year provisional local government finance settlement not extending beyond the end of March 2024 - The significant potential changes to the local government finance system which have now been discussed by the Government for many years are now unlikely to be introduced before the next general election but remain a major uncertainty.
+As does the potential impact of Adult Social Care funding reforms which have been delayed until October 2025. - 1.2.2 That this high level of uncertainty requires the Council to retain flexibility by limiting new ongoing investments to our highest priorities whilst identifying additional budget savings to ensure a balanced budget for next year and over the medium-term. - 1.2.3 That the considerable level of uncertainty together with local elections due in May 2023, which will result in a new Administration with a new mandate, combine to make it appropriate to set only a one-year detailed budget for 2023/24 in the wider context of this overall MTFS.